New Castle County 4-H Clubs & Programs// here is the normal content // ?>

 You’ve heard such great things, but still don’t know much about 4-H. How can you get involved?

-4-H is for girls and boys who are 5 to 19 years old.
+4-H is for all youth, ages 5 to 19 years old.
 It is open to everyone, regardless of race, religion, color, sex or place of residence.
 In order to be a 4-H member, you must join a club.
 There is no cost to join 4-H. 4-H curriculum and training are also provided to interested parents at no cost.
 Clubs can determine on their own whether or not to charge dues.

 Each club is directed by an organizational leader and a team of volunteer adult and teen leaders.
 Clubs are supported and overseen by Extension Agents and 4-H Educators through Delaware Cooperative Extension.
 Clubs may focus on any number of project areas and develop their own meeting locations and schedules.
 Traditional clubs normally meet once per month.
 Each club has youth officers and plan their clubs activities throughout the year.
 Some clubs have younger members, called Cloverbuds.
 Cloverbud activities work a little bit differently than those for older members.
 You can find more info on Cloverbuds here.
 Some of our special interest clubs concentrate on a single project area such as robotics, archery or livestock, but there are many clubs that are general interest clubs.
 There is something in 4-H for everyone!